NKorea’s Kim lauds South’s hospitality

 Kim Yo Jong’s visit made her the first member of the family to set foot in the country since the end of the Korean War.

-Every detail of her trip was scrutinised, from the clothes she wore and her facial expressions to the bag she was carrying and even her handwriting.
+Every detail of her trip was scrutinized, from the clothes she wore and her facial expressions to the bag she was carrying and even her handwriting.

 How deep the rapprochement runs, how far it will go and how long it will last once the Games are over remain very open to question, analysts say.

-Pyongyang’s Olympic diplomacy has also highlighted differences between Seoul and its key protector the United States over how to handle the reclusive regime and its nuclear weapons programme.
+Pyongyang’s Olympic diplomacy has also highlighted differences between Seoul and its key protector the United States over how to handle the reclusive regime and its nuclear weapons program.

-Washington insists that Pyongyang must take concrete steps towards denuclearization before any talks can begin, while Moon — whose parents escaped from the North in a US evacuation during the war — has long argued for closer involvement to bring it to the negotiating table.
-AFP
+Washington insists that Pyongyang must take concrete steps towards denuclearization before any talks can begin, while Moon—whose parents escaped from the North in a US evacuation during the war—has long argued for closer involvement to bring it to the negotiating table.

 Please follow our commenting guidelines.